ForestAdmin/agent-nodejs/docs/under-the-hood/queries/filters.md

 The `search` field in a filter simply is what the final user typed in the search bar in the admin panel, an can be used to restrict records.

-Likewise `searchExtended` boolean is an action which can be triggered by end-users when a given search returns no results and its implementation can vary from connector to connector.
+Likewise `searchExtended` boolean is an action which can be triggered by end-users when a given search returns no results and its implementation can vary between data sources.

 For instance, in `@forestadmin/datasource-sql`, the `searchExtended` flag is used to also search content into all collections which are linked with a `many to one` or `one to one` relation to the current one.